Available Group Departures:

-4) What to Carry: Warm clothes, sun glasses, trekking boots, gloves, trekking stick, woolen caps among other trekking equipments you want to carry.
+4) What to Carry: Warm clothes, sunglasses, trekking boots, gloves, trekking stick, woollen caps among other trekking equipments you want to carry.
 However, the most important thing to bring is a good pair of trekking shoes that you have hiked in previously.
 Kathmandu is a great place to buy trekking clothes that are both cheap and of decent quality.
 If you can bring your own sleeping bag otherwise you can rent one for about 500-600 rupees a day.

 6) Stay Hydrated: Make sure to drink plenty of water while on the trek.
 Do carry extra water bottles with you at all times.

 8) Avoid the Sun: Taking care of your skin and eyes are important.
 Sunburns happen much quicker at high elevation so make sure to apply sunscreen a few times a day and wear a hat.
-Sunglasses are a must have and if you wear prescription glasses it’s good to come to Nepal with a pair of prescription sunglasses or at least clip-ons.
+Sunglasses are a must-have and if you wear prescription glasses it’s good to come to Nepal with a pair of prescription sunglasses or at least clip-on.

 9) Dress in Layers: Layering allows you to easily regulate your body temperature and stay comfortable while trekking.
 It’s even better if your layers have zippers so that you have even more control of your body temperature.